 While we were having a great time, we were ready to start hunting for a cache.
 Unfortunately, after quite some time we found ourselves in the same predicament as we did in Kowloon Park, we needed an extra hint.
 So I pulled out my cell phone again and sure enough, the Hong Kong city Wi-Fi was especially strong here on the along the Harbour!

 Having WiFi was a Great GPS Backup in Hong Kong

 Throughout the trip, we continued our geocaching adventures around town.
 The journey took us to a number of beautiful places, as well as historic spots around the city.
 We really loved having the wifi as a back up in many of the popular areas of town, in case we had any trouble finding a cache.

 Hong Kong Geocaching Community

-Living just across the border and a couple hours from Hong Kong in our city of Guangzhou, China, it’s nice to know that there is such a great geocaching community close by.
-From what we have seen, the group have a lot of fun together, and they hold a number of events quite frequently.
+Living just across the border and a couple of hours from Hong Kong in our city of Guangzhou, China, it’s nice to know that there is such a great geocaching community close by.
+From what we have seen, the group has a lot of fun together, and they hold a number of events quite frequently.

 I think that having a close-knit, fun, and active community of geocachers can help foster the creativity of the group too.
 Come on…look at this Travel Bug Hotel that we found, this thing is crazy awesome – I don’t even know where to begin!
 We had to give this one a favorite point (as many others have) because our minds were blown!

 Thanks so much to this awesome community of Geocachers in Hong Kong for some really great caches.
 And thanks to the city for providing such great wifi service, enabling us to really enjoy our experience even more.
 Our next Geocaching adventure leads us on an FTF Geocaching adventure around Disneyland Hong Kong.